Structured Unrestricted-Rank Matrices for Parameter Efficient Fine-tuning: Implementation Details

 \textbf{Circulant Matrices}.
 Similar to the LoRA setting, we apply two circulant matrices $\mathbf{C}_{1},\mathbf{C}_{2}$, resulting in the following equation of the adapter block:

 where $f$ is an operator multiplying input matrix $\mathbf{X}$ with the circulant matrix obtained by multiplying two circulant matrices encoded by $\mathbf{r}_{1}$ and $\mathbf{r}_{2}$ (Appendix~\ref{sec:sub-quad}).
 The vector $\mathbf{r}_{1}$ is initialized randomly while $\mathbf{r}_{2}$ and $\mathbf{b}$ are initialized as zero vectors.
 Note that we apply the non-linearity after we multiply $\mathbf{X}$ with both the circulant matrices.
 This may hurt the expressiveness of the network but improves computational complexity.
 Moreover, we only need to save one vector defining the first row of a \textit{circulant} matrix and not both: $\mathbf{r}_{1}$ and $\mathbf{r}_{2}$.
 This results in lower storage costs and faster deployment.
+This design choice works well in practice as evidenced from the results on the GLUE benchmark (see Table~\ref{table:glue}).

 \textbf{Toeplitz Matrices}.
 Similar to the case of Toeplitz matrices within LoRA, we use two symmetric Toeplitz matrices $\mathbf{T_1}, \mathbf{T_2}$, where $\mathbf{T_1}$ and $\mathbf{b}$ is initialized as a zero vector and $\mathbf{T_2}$ is initialized randomly.
 We then define the adapter layer to be: